Scooter is a gorgeous, small, neutered male Golden Retriever Cross who was estimated

 SEPARATION ANXIETY: Scooter has shown no signs of separation anxiety

-ADULTS and CHILDREN: He is very friendly with adults but is untested with children
+ADULTS and CHILDREN: He is very friendly with adults and children

 DOGS: Initially, he appeared to have issues with other dogs and was certainly more